mjlewis1112/my-fixes-madison/README.md

 ~~+ Use the float property to position the article figure on the right-hand side of the text.~~

-+ Use the font property to style the figcaption so that the size is smaller and the font is lighter-weight and visually distinct (a different font-family) from the body text.
-Remember, for any font to load, it has to be one the user has on their computer or it has to be linked in the HTML or loaded from somewhere.
+~~+ Use the font property to style the figcaption so that the size is smaller and the font is lighter-weight and visually distinct (a different font-family) from the body text.
+Remember, for any font to load, it has to be one the user has on their computer or it has to be linked in the HTML or loaded from somewhere.~~

 + Use auto margins, flex display, and justify-content to evenly distribute (space-evenly) the pagination buttons at the bottom of the page.
 You might also style the border of the buttons to be thicker or thinner, or have another appearance as you wish.